growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 Then everything under the tutorial page will be deleted.

-After Delete Completely, if you try to browse the "/ tutorial" page, "Page is not found" is displayed.
+"Page is not found" is displayed, if you try to browse the "/tutorial" page, after deleting completely.

 ![delete11](./images/delete11.png)

-As you can see from the list of pages on the top page, if you delete it, you can delete it under the target page as well.
+As you can see from the list of pages on the top page, if you delete the "Tutorial" page, the pages below the Tutorial page are also deleted.

 ![delete12](./images/delete12.png)